 Q. How can I make sure my gift is tax-deductible?

 A. Go to irs.gov to find out.
 Qualified nonprofit organizations include religious, charitable, educational, scientific and literary nonprofits as well as those dedicated to preventing cruelty to children or animals.
 (Political organizations and candidates are not eligible.)
 Your financial advisor can work with your tax professional to determine tax-efficient ways to give to a cause.

 Q. Is it better to give cash or securities?

 A. It depends.
 You’ll want to review your financial situation with your financial advisor and tax professional before you make a decision.
-There are rules regarding how much of a tax deduction you can claim depending on how you donate.
-With securities, the process for donating them may depend on whether they’ve risen or dropped in value, among other things.
+There are rules regarding how much of a tax deduction you can claim depending on what you donate.
+With securities, whether to donate them may depend on whether they’ve risen or dropped in value, among other things.

 If you decide to set up an account to handle your charitable donations, a donor-advised fund (such as the Edward Jones Charitable Gift Fund (PDF)) could be helpful.
 Your financial advisor and tax professional can explain how donor-advised funds work and help you weigh your options.

 Q. I’d love to give back, but I’m short on funds.